vruusmann/blog/_posts/2018-09-17-sklearn_business_rules.md

 * `X['Species'] != 'setosa'`
 * `X['Species'] in ['versicolor', 'virginica']`

 If the `RuleSetClassifier` model will be used only in Scikit-Learn runtime environment, then Python predicates may take advantage of full language and library/platform features.
-However, if the `RuleSetClassifier` model is eventually going to be converted to PMML data format, then some limitations and restrictions apply.
+However, if the `RuleSetClassifier` model is eventually going to be converted to the PMML representation, then some limitations and restrictions apply.
 A great deal of them are temporary, and will be lifted as the Python-to-PMML [expression](https://github.com/jpmml/jpmml-sklearn/blob/master/src/main/javacc/expression.jj) and [predicate translation components](https://github.com/jpmml/jpmml-sklearn/blob/master/src/main/javacc/predicate.jj) of the JPMML-SkLearn library evolve.

 ### Example workflow

 The "iris" dataset is loaded using the `sklearn.datasets.load_iris()` utility function.
-However, the default representation of Scikit-Learn datasets (class `sklearn.utils.Bunch`) is too cumbersome for actual work, and needs to be re-packaged.
+However, the default representation of Scikit-Learn datasets (instance of `sklearn.utils.Bunch`) is too cumbersome for actual work, and needs to be re-packaged.

-Feature data (the `Bunch.data` attribute) is renamed (eg. from `sepal length (cm)` to `Sepal.Length`) and converted from a 2-D Numpy array to a `pandas.DataFrame` object in order to make name-based cell referencing possible.
+Feature data (the `Bunch.data` attribute) is renamed (eg. from "sepal length (cm)" to "Sepal.Length") and converted from a 2-D Numpy array to a `pandas.DataFrame` object in order to make name-based cell referencing possible.

 The business rules model type can be regarded as a pseudo-unsupervised learning method, because user-specified class labels are completely ignored during training.
-This is demonstrated by skipping target data (the `Bunch.target` attribute), and constructing a `pandas.Series` object that is entirely comprised of `None` values (as opposed to `setosa`, `versicolor` or `virginica` string values).
+This is demonstrated by skipping target data (the `Bunch.target` attribute), and constructing a `pandas.Series` object that is entirely comprised of `None` values (as opposed to "setosa", "versicolor" or "virginica" string values).
 The `RuleSetClassifier.fit(X, y)` method would be perfecty fine to accept `y = None`.
 The one and only benefit of supplying `y = Series(..)` instead is about customizing the name of the target field in the resulting PMML document.

 ``` python